Farooq Naek

 Farooq Hamid Naek (born 1 July 1947) also spelled Farooq H. Naik, is a Pakistani politician and lawyer, who served as the Chairman Senate, Minister of Law as well as headed the Ministry of Justice (Pakistan) in the Government of Pakistan led by Prime Minister Yusuf Raza Gillani.

 After successfully contesting the 2008 general elections, Naek won the bid for the law ministry, but ascended to Chairman of the Senate in 2009.
 Due to cabinet reshuffle by Gillani in 2012, he was again appointed law minister of the country.
 He is a high-ranking member of the central committee of the Pakistan Peoples Party, and has been a personal lawyer and legal counselor in the legal cases leveled up against Benazir Bhutto and her spouse Asif Ali Zardari since 1996.

-Legal career
+Early life and education

 Naek was brought up in Karachi, Sindh, Pakistan.
 After graduating from high school, he was accepted at the Sindh Muslim Law College, where he earned an LLB in law.
 Later, he went on to attend the post-graduate school of the University of Karachi where he earned an MA in Economics.

-His political career began in 1971, when he served as Assistant Director at the Directorate of Labour and Social Welfare of the provincial Government of Sindh.
-He then was a Civil Judge and First Class Magistrate from 1971 to 1975.
-He was elected General Secretary of Karachi Bar Association during mid-1985-90.
-He also served as Deputy Attorney General of Pakistan from 1994 to 1996 in the second Benazir Bhutto government.
+Legal career

 Naek enrolled as Advocate of local court in 1970, advocate of high court in 1976, and of Supreme Court in 1990.
 He resigned from the judicial service after serving as civil judge for two years and became an active member of the PPP in the mid-1970s.